kalimcdougall/kali-mcdougall/README.md

 I'm a graduate student in the Ice Climate Ecosystem (ICE) Remote Sensing Lab at the University of Victoria

- I study ice shelves in Antarctica with satellite radar
+ I study ice shelves in Antarctica with satellites and space lasers 👾

   I am passionate about glaciology ❄️ climatology 🌧️ and remote sensing 🛰️